Nikolay Dobrokhotov (1879)

-Nikolay Fedorovich Dobrokhotov (1879–1938) was a Russian revolutionary, Soviet statesman and politician.
+Nikolay Fedorovich Dobrokhotov (22 May 1879–1938) was a Russian revolutionary, Soviet statesman and politician.

-Biography
+Early years

-Nikolay Dobrokhotov was born on May 22, 1879, in the village of Rozhdestveno, Borovsky Volost, Danilovsky District, Yaroslavl Governorate, in the family of a village priest; the latter fact was never mentioned in biographies.
-Graduated from the Yaroslavl Theological Seminary.
+Nikolay Dobrokhotov was born on 22 May 1879, in the village of Rozhdestveno, Borovsky Volost, Danilovsky District, Yaroslavl Governorate, in the family of a village priest; he never mentioned the latter fact in his biography.
+He graduated from the Yaroslavl Theological Seminary.

 Revolutionary activity

 He began working as a teacher at the Spas–Kiprianovskaya School in the Vyatka Volost.
 He actively conducted anti–government propaganda among the peasants, which led to a denunciation and dismissal, after which in 1905, he was transferred to the Zaozersky School of the Uglich District.
-In 1906, he joined the Russian Social Democratic Labour Party (Bolshevik) and, as a member of this party, was engaged in agitation and propaganda work in the countryside, distributed prohibited literature, for which he was fired in 1907.
-In connection with the difficult financial situation, he sang in the church choir of the Spassky Monastery, lived in its hostel; at the same time continued party work.
-Arrested twice, spent several months in jail.
-In 1910–1913, he worked as a teacher in the Perm Governorate.
+In 1906, he joined the Russian Social Democratic Labour Party (Bolshevik) and, as a member of the party, was engaged in agitation and propaganda work in the countryside, distributing banned literature, for which he was fired in 1907.
+Due to his difficult financial situation, he sang in the church choir of the Spassky Monastery and lived in its dormitory; at the same time he continued his party work.
+He was arrested twice and spent several months in prison.
+In 1910–1913 he worked as a teacher in the Perm Governorate.

 In 1915, he was drafted into the army.
 He served in Yaroslavl as a private of the 211th Reserve Infantry Regiment.
-After the February Revolution, he began active political activity, became an influential figure in the Yaroslavl Council of Soldiers' Deputies.
+After the February Revolution, he began active political activity, becoming an influential figure in the Yaroslavl Council of Soldiers' Deputies.
 In May 1917, he headed the provincial bureau of councils.
 In August, he became a member of the city committee for the protection of the revolution, which dissolved the officer organizations, disbanded the shock battalions, and removed the head of the garrison.
 In September 1917, as a representative from Yaroslavl, he attended a meeting in the Bolshevik Central Committee, which considered the issue of the speedy transfer of power into the hands of the soviets.
 In October 1917, he was in Petrograd, participated in the work of the Second All–Russian Congress of Soviets, the decisions of which secured the coming to power of the Bolsheviks.